 Choose from three curricular tracks and over 50 pre-approved electives.
 DSS requires only three mandatory courses and caters to Cadet research interests and preference.
 DSS works closely with departments across USMA to provide Cadet’s a streamlined process for dual majors and minors.

 Participate in AIADs with SOCOM, FBI, ATF, DEA and others.
 Join our annual staff ride to Germany over spring break and interact with your British, French and German counterparts.
 Engage with your peers at other elite institutions like Princeton, Yale, and NYU for crisis simulations, conferences and symposia.

 Recently DSS interfaced with Israeli Defense Forces during a West Point Academic Individual Advanced Development (AIAD).
 West Point Cadets in the DSS Department visited historic sites such as Jerusalem, Masada and the Dead Sea.
 Pictured are Cadets Christopher Drew, Mitchell Dutton, Mark Dabeck and their OIC MAJ Nolan Lasiter.

 Intellectually Preparing Cadets for Conflict

-The eight rotating members of the DSS faculty, led by a permanent Academy Professor, graduate from top tier universities such as Harvard, Yale, Georgetown, Columbia, Johns Hopkins, Hillsdale, and Princeton.
-This relatively small, quality faculty has earned West Point’s prestigious Agpar Award for Teaching Excellence in both 2013 and 2014.
+The eight rotating members of the DSS faculty, led by a permanent Academy Professor, graduate from top tier universities such as Harvard, Yale, Georgetown, Columbia, Eastern Michigan, Texas A&M, Johns Hopkins, Hillsdale, and Princeton.
+This relatively small, high-quality faculty has earned West Point’s prestigious Agpar Award for Teaching Excellence in both 2013 and 2014.